mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 Perhaps the $l_0$ ideas in the recent paper [Learning Deep $l_0$ Encoders](http://arxiv.org/pdf/1509.00153v1.pdf) could be helpful - except that it is really talking about finding the best encoding against a learned dictionary.
+It seems like there is an iterative scheme by which encoders (and their respective weights) can be trained to converge to the 'ideal' input-to-output dictionary scheme.

-But this is not really the 'direction' of learning that I'm thinking about.
+On the one hand, this is not really the 'direction' of learning that I'm thinking about.
+On the other, it's encouraging that the dictionary encoding scheme can be discovered automatically.

+Could this scheme be implemented in a more general way - in particular one that could be "Deep" (i.e. learns representations at multiple levels)?
+Since the 'depth' of the learning is difficult to forsee, perhaps some RNN action is in order, so that arbitrary depth structures could be imputed by the learning itself (getting deeper as more structure is identified)?

 There's also a Google paper on efficiently learning large target output spaces, but that seems to involve hashing functions, which don't seem to be adaptive to the space being learned.

-It seems like there is an iterative scheme by which encoders (and their respective weights) can be trained to converge to the 'ideal' input-to-output dictionary scheme.
-But that's similar to factorising the dictionary into a smaller representation.
-Could this be done in a Deep way?